atiti27/andriarilala-tina_rajaonarivelo_blog/README.md

 You'll need to create a .env.local file based on the .env.local.txt file that is in the project as an exemple.
 This file has to be at the root of the project.

-### DB

-You need first to create a postgresql database.
-Keep the name, user and password on mind, you will need it for connection into the database you will create (see section .env.local above).

 ### Migrations

 You have to run migrations to construct the database.
 But first, create your database with the name you want.
 Then run the migrations: